Personal Umbrella Policy in New Hampshire

 Of course, anyone can be sued, but the examples below illustrate how different people might benefit from having personal umbrella coverage:

-- Anyone with assets greater than underlying policy limits, including regular income, retirement, and other assets.
+• Anyone with assets greater than underlying policy limits, including the equity in their home, regular income, retirement, and other assets

-- Families with young or new drivers or young children in the household
+• Families with new drivers or young children in the household

-- Anyone who owns and tows a camper/RV given a minor car accident can cause significant damage.
+• Anyone who owns and tows a camper/RV, as a minor car accident can cause significant damage

 How much does it cost for a personal umbrella in NH?